 |Assisted reproductive services||RCP|

 |Weight loss surgery||RCP|

-Please review the symbols below to determine what services and treatments are included within each tier.
+Review the symbols below to determine what services and treatments are included within each tier

 Treatment/service is a minimum requirement of the category and must be covered on an unrestricted basis.